 The Smith Travel Award endowment and recurring current-use gifts resulted from a combination of the generosity of Mr. and Mrs. Smith, Mr. McGee’s appreciation for the assistance that the university provided for him as an undergraduate, and the efforts of a thoughtful Texas Development officer committed to identifying a meaningful gift opportunity on campus consistent with Mr. McGee’s and the foundation’s interests.

-Today, the Smith Foundation continues to nurture the relationship with the center begun by Mr. McGee by providing a representative to serve on the Briscoe Center’s Advisory Council.
+Today, the Smith Foundation continues to nurture the relationship with the center begun by Mr. McGee by providing a representative to serve on the Briscoe Center’s Ambassadors Council.